mwhorse46/phanbox/README.md

 * Install [Vagrant Virtual Box guest additions plugin](https://github.com/dotless-de/vagrant-vbguest) (`vagrant plugin install vagrant-vbguest`)
 * If your application has too many composer dependencies and github asks for authorization then you need to copy `./ansible/vars/locals.yml.dist` to `./ansible/vars/locals.yml` and put there your GitHub token.
 * Run `vagrant up`
+* Wait until provisioning is finished...
+* You have Linux or Mac OS X then you'd better perform `vagrant reload` after provisioning is finished to get maximum performance of your vagrant machine

+### Regular usage:

+* Stop machine: `vagrant suspend` or `vagrant halt` (the later one is the complete shut down)
+* Start machine: `vagrant up`
+* Reload machine: `vagrant reload`
+* Re-provision machine: `vagrant provision` (if any ansible provisioning configurations were changed or updated)

 #### Test virtual hosts:

 * [http://[www].phanbox.local/](http://phanbox.local/) - PHP application home page (index.php).
-It also contains healthcheck logic to verify that PHP app is successfully connected to MySQL and Redis.
+It also contains healthcheck logic to verify that PHP app is successfully connected to MySQL, MongoDB and Redis.
 * [http://phanbox.local/phpinfo.php](http://phanbox.local/phpinfo.php) - PHP info page
 * [http://phanbox.local/index.html](http://phanbox.local/index.html) - Static HTML page served by NGINX
 * [http://phanbox.local:3000](http://phanbox.local:3000) - Node.js application home page.
-It also contains healthcheck logic to verify that Node.js app is successfully connected to MySQL and Redis.
+It also contains healthcheck logic to verify that Node.js app is successfully connected to MySQL, MongoDB and Redis.

 ### What does the box consist of?